DavidNPastrana/food_advisor/README.md

 ### Images folder
 This folder contains .png and .jpg files that were used for Tableau visualizations as well as for this readme document.

-### Tableau file (.twb)
-This folder contains the Tableau workbook file (.twb) that includes the data visualizations created for this project.

 ### Readme
 The README file provides a comprehensive overview of the project, including the project description, data extraction, cleaning and analysis.
 It serves as a guide for readers to understand the project's purpose and the steps involved.